Coderad32/MarsPerserveResearch/SmartContracts.md

 # Smart Contracts

 ## Introduction
 A smart contract is a self-executing contract with the terms of the agreement directly written into code.
 The code and the agreements contained therein exist across a distributed, decentralized blockchain network.
-Smart contracts allow for trusted transactions and agreements to be carried out among disparate, anonymous parties without the need for a central authority, legal system, or external enforcement mechanism.

 ## How Smart Contracts Work
 Smart contracts work by following simple "if/when...then..." statements that are written into code on a blockchain.
 A network of computers executes the actions when predetermined conditions have been met and verified.
-These actions could include releasing funds to the appropriate parties, registering a vehicle, sending notifications, or issuing a ticket.
-The blockchain is then updated when the transaction is completed.
-That means the transaction cannot be changed, and only parties who have been granted permission can see the results.

 ## Key Features
 - **Autonomy**: Smart contracts are executed automatically by the network, reducing the need for intermediaries.